B2B Buyer Persona Examples & Templates

 Demographics are trivia.
 Buying committees are politics.

 Most B2B buyer persona examples focus on surface-level demographics: job title, company size, and generic pain points.
-This approach ignores the reality of enterprise B2B buying, where multiple stakeholders influence every decision.
+That approach ignores the reality of enterprise B2B buying, where multiple stakeholders influence every decision and any one of them can kill a deal the others love.

 HubSpot's persona templates often present single-buyer templates that miss committee dynamics.
 Salesforce's approach emphasizes lead scoring based on firmographic data but lacks qualitative depth.
 Delve.ai generates personas from web analytics but misses the committee psychology that shapes messaging approach.